wukathy/61CForDummies/content/docs/topics/number-rep.md

 The minimum integer not representable is 2^(mantissa + 1) + 1 (step sizes will start to be greater than 1 in the least significant mantissa bit)
 {{< /expand >}}
 {{< expand "How do I figure out step size?">}}
+**Main idea: limited number of steps between exponents. i.e., there are only 4 (arbitrary number) steps available between getting from 2^1 to 2^2 // 2^2 to 2^3 // so on and so forth, so floats get less precise the higher up you go.**
+- Multiply 2^(-mantissa)*2^(exp-bias) to find step size
-When moving by one step to the subsequent number, increment mantissa in the smallest place!
+- When moving by one step to the subsequent number, increment mantissa in the smallest place!
 Step size determined by exponent.
 {{< /expand >}}